jackjohnjamison/tiles-vue-2/README.md

 - CSS linting / formatting
 https://marketplace.visualstudio.com/items?itemName=stylelint.vscode-stylelint
 https://stylelint.io/user-guide/get-started/
+- Move update hovered tile into a mouse action as it is only relavent to movement selection OR create a control state state store to replace the mouse state store.

 - try mix-blend mode with isolate to reduce the use of canvas top or mid https://stackoverflow.com/questions/47203122/css-apply-mix-blend-mode-property-to-specific-elements-only